caue-alves/GitBot/README.md

 # GitBot
-A bot to automate the Git commits
+A bot to automate the Git commits with support to Dsa Terminal